JC Penney outlook spooks Wall Street

 - Satellite data strongly suggests that China, Russia and other authoritarian countries are fudging their GDP reports

+The company is trying to cut costs and make the chain better able to reach shoppers jumping back and forth between online and physical locations.
+Department stores, which are heavily dependent on clothing sales, are seeing more competition from online retailers like Amazon.com.

+Same-store sales rose slightly, marking a turnaround from a 3.5 percent drop a year prior.
+The metric — which measures sales in stores open at least at least a year — is a key metric of a retailer’s health.

 J.C.
-Penney Co. expects full-year results to range from a loss of 7 cents per share to earnings of 13 cents per share.
+Penney Co. now expects full-year results to range from a loss of 7 cents per share to earnings of 13 cents per share.
+It previously forecast a potential profit range of 5 cents to 25 cents per share.
+Analysts expect 16 cents per share, according to FactSet.

-Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on JCP at https://www.zacks.com/ap/JCP